 A revival properly consists in one or both of these two things - a revived state of religion among the members of the Church, and the increase of their number by the addition of souls converted to God.
 Can it be doubted by any professing Christian, either that such a revival is possible, or that it is desirable?
-Why, what is the end of the Gospel ministry?
-What the great design of our Sabbaths and our sanctuaries?
-What is the purpose of all Gospel promises in reference to the kingdom of grace?
-Is it not that those souls who have, till then, been "dead in trespasses and sins," may be quickened into spiritual life?
-And that those souls who have already been quickened into life, may grow in spiritual health and vigour, and be revived and restored, when they have fallen into declension and decay?
+Why, what is the end of the Gospel ministry? what the great design of our Sabbaths and our sanctuaries? what the purport of all Gospel promises in reference to the kingdom of grace?
+Is it not that such souls as have heretofore been 'dead. in trespasses and sins' may be quickened into spiritual life? and that such souls as have already been quickened into life may grow in spiritual health and vigour, and be revived and restored when they have fallen into declension and decay?
 Do we not all pray for these things?
-And isn't it our privilege to expect that our prayers for these things will be heard and answered?
+And is it not our privilege to expect, that for these things our prayers will be heard and answered?

-The simultaneous conversion of many souls, and the increasing power of true religion in the hearts of God's people, are the constituent elements of a religious revival.
-And these two effects of the Spirit's grace, while they may be wrought separately, are nevertheless found when they are wrought together, to exert a powerful reciprocal influence on each other.
-Sometimes under a

-Gospel ministry, the faith, and love, and zeal of a Christian Church revived and strengthened, without being immediately accompanied with any remarkable awakening of careless sinners.
-At other times, many successive conversions are wrought one after another, while the general tone of Christian piety is not observably raised or strengthened.
-But when at one and the same time, believers are invigorated with new strength, and many careless sinners are converted, there is a powerful reciprocal influence exerted on each by the experience of the other.
-Decaying and backsliding Christians are aroused and reclaimed, when they see God's power exerted in the conversion of sinners.
-They feel that there is a reality and a vital energy in God's truth - that Christ lives and reigns - that the Spirit is still present with the Church; and they are excited to greater earnestness in prayer, to greater devotedness of heart, and to greater holiness of life.
-At the same time, their reawakened zeal, and their fervent prayers, fit them for exerting a holier influence over others, and may be the means of adding many to the Church of those who should be saved.
+The simultaneous conversion of many souls, and the increasing power of true religion in the hearts of God's people, are the constituent elements of a religious revival; and these two effects of the Spirit's grace, while they may be wrought separately, are nevertheless found, when they are wrought together, to exert a powerful reciprocal influence on each other.
+Sometimes, under a Gospel ministry, the faith, and love, and zeal of a Christian Church are revived and strengthened, without being immediately accompanied with any remarkable awakening of careless sinners; at other times, many successive conversions are wrought one after another, while the general tone of Christian piety is not observably raised or strengthened: but when at one and the same time believers are invigorated with new strength, and many careless sinners are converted, there is a powerful reciprocal influence exerted on each by the experience of the other.
+Decaying and backsliding Christians are aroused and reclaimed, when they see God's power exerted in the conversion of sinners; they feel that there is a reality and a vital energy in God's truth, that Christ lives and reigns, that the Spirit is still present with the Church; and they are excited to greater earnestness in prayer, to greater devotedness of heart, to greater holiness of life; while their reawakened zeal and their fervent prayers fit them for exerting a holier influence over others, and may be the means of adding many to the Church of such as shall be saved.
 Thus it was on the day of Pentecost.
-On that remarkable occasion, it is recorded that "fear came upon every soul;" and the result was that "the Lord added to the Church daily those who should be saved."
+On that remarkable occasion it is recorded that 'fear came upon every soul;' and the result was that 'the Lord added to the Church daily such as should be saved.'